The Life Skills Day

-Did you miss Life Skills day?
-You can watch the entire day of talks and workshops again on this page.
+Watch the entire day of talks and workshops from Life Skills Day!
 We have the full video recording along with complete handouts and slides.

 Workshops: Critical thinking, time management, and organisation are just a few of the life skills educationalists and employers claim today's students are lacking.
 How will acquiring these skills benefit the students?
 At what age can we begin to help students develop these soft skills?
 Starting from life skills for young learners, Jeanne Perrett and Dorothy Zemach offer practical lesson ideas on how to deliver life skills content in the classroom.

 Talks: While there is a lot of research around life skills, what evidence is there to suggest that teachers should put in time and effort to teach life skills in the classroom?
 How will including these skills in class help students find employment or become successful?
 Watch sessions from Rebecca Robb Benne, Robert Campbell, Rob Metcalf and more as they explore the academic validity of teaching life skills and where the greatest benefits lie.